Skip to main content

 In this page, you will find details about the Dissertation Proposals that have been defended and are now moving toward completion, along with a comprehensive listing of the INSEAD Doctoral Dissertations that have been produced since the start of the PhD Programme at INSEAD.

-Awards & News
+Awards, Publications & News

 newspaper

-News
+Publications & News

-Students regularly publish during the programme, together with INSEAD faculty members or as single authors, leading to their final dissertation.
+Students regularly publish during the programme, with INSEAD faculty members or as single authors, leading to their final dissertation.
 Moreover, PhD Alumni continue to collaborate with their advisors and mentors through research.
 This includes top journals and magazines, both online and in print, such as Harvard Business Review, Journal of Management, Journal of Organizational Design, Management Science, Journal of Industrial Ecology, etc.

 cup